HP 9000 D-Class and R-Class

 - SCSI-2 Fast-Narrow single-ended bus for main storage I/O

-Note: the Fast-Wide differential bus is optional on the D2x0 models.
+Note: Fast-Wide differential bus was optional on D2x0 models.

 Memory